return42/sphkerneldoc/linux_src_doc/fs/namespace_c.rst

 This is like mnt_want_write, but it takes a file and can do some optimisations if the file is open for write already

-Mostly called by filesystems from their ioctl operation before performing modification.
-On overlayfs this needs to check if the file is on a read-only lower layer and deny access in that case.

 .. _`__mnt_drop_write`: